abhishekgusain07/AbhishekGusain/README.md

 🤝🏻 <a href="https://www.linkedin.com/in/AbhishekGusain1007/">My LinkedIn profile</a>

 ## About Me
-Hey, I’m Gianluca.
+Hey, I’m Abhishek Gusain.
 I'm from Dehradun, India and I'm a self-taught developer.
 I usually work with React and TypeScript in Next.js but have found some interest in AI/ML recently.
 I'm a huge enthusiast of Technology and Football, Feel free to follow me or reach out to me regarding questions, feedback, criticism or quite literally *anything* else.

 ## My Tech Stack